 Access-Control-Allow-Headers: Content-Type

-CORS stands for Cross-Origin Resource Sharing.
-It is a mechanism that allows web browsers to request and access resources from different domains than the one that served the current page.
+CORS (Cross-Origin Resource Sharing) is a mechanism that allows web browsers to request and access resources from different domains than the one that served the current page.
 This is useful because, by default, browsers follow the same-origin policy, which restricts scripts from making requests to URLs that have a different origin (domain, scheme, or port) than the current page.

 Here is a simple example of how CORS works: